JoshKeegan/sst/CONTRIBUTING.md

 Run `make settings-schema-compile` to compile the settings schema.
 This is needed one-off initially, and then only needs to be re-run after schema changes.

-To access gnome-shell logs (where any `log` calls in the extension will be logged to):
+To access gnome-shell logs (where any `log` calls in the extension will be logged to) run `make gnome-shell-logs`.
- - For X11 run: `journalctl -f -o cat /usr/bin/gnome-shell`
- - For Wayland run: `dbus-run-session -- gnome-shell --nested --wayland`

 To enable/disable the extension, run:
 ```bash